burger

 • HTTP/2 is active on the new servers.

-• Some directives that may be present in your server's .htaccess file might require adjustment.
+• Some directives that may be present in your server's .htaccess file will require adaptation.

 • Traffic redirection: